Comparison Preset

 Best For

-Building lightweight, Python-first agentic AI applications, including real-time voice agents.
+Building production-ready, Python-first agentic AI applications, including low-latency voice agents.

 Avoid If